Skip to main content

 Lassi (লাচ্ছি)

-A yogurt-based drink, sometimes sweet or salty.
-A popular beverage throughout the country.
+A yogurt-based drink that comes either sweet or salty, popular all over the country.

 other